Nayeem0072/python-platform-jumper/README.md

 A platform jumping and shooting game developed on python using pygame.

-Left - Right : Move horizontally
+Left - Right : Move horizontally,
-Up : Jump
+Up : Jump,
-Space : Shoot
+Space : Shoot.